If you regularly send or receive payments in US dollars or even just plan on traveling to the US, having a USD account can be extremely convenient.

 Source: Finder survey by Pure Profile of 1004 Australians, December 2023

-Benefits of having a USD account
+What are the advantages of having a USD account?

 There are several reasons why it makes sense to open a USD account: